 SLA had already been used to an extent in producing print head components, but neither SLA nor SLS had been routinely used in the production process at Tonejet for additive manufacturing of component parts.

-The constant development of Tonejet technologies requires regular prototyping and production of important and technically complex components, often with challenging shapes and geometries such as the Tonejet printers’ fluid control unit
+The constant development of Tonejet technologies requires regular prototyping and production of important and technically complex components, often with challenging shapes and geometries such as the Tonejet printers’ fluid control unit.

 The complexities these components present meant they were both difficult and costly to machine for manufacture, and occasionally involved a delivery time lag which affected the overall efficiency of the process.

-Embracing Additive Manufacture for Production Parts
+Embracing Additive Manufacturing for production parts

 With Tonejet’s executive management team now open to the use of additive manufacturing in the standard production process because of the cost and time efficiencies it could bring, Nigel and Ian opened discussions with Prototype Projects about the supply of production parts.